Code-dot-mil/code.mil/FAQ.md

 ##How does Code.mil relate to Code.gov?

-Code.mil supports the goals of and has collaborated with Code.gov.
-Code.mil applauds the [Federal Source Code Policy](https://sourcecode.cio.gov), which is designed to support reuse and public access to custom-developed Federal source code.
+[Code.gov](https://code.gov) is the Federal Government’s primary platform for code sharing and reuse.
+Code.mil strongly supports the mission of Code.gov and is collaborating closely with the Code.gov team to support government reuse and public access to custom-developed Federal source code.
+The projects on Code.mil will also be accessible through the Code.gov platform.

 ##Why is DoD doing this?